We’ve been a paying customer for HostRocket for the last 40+ months. During that time, we’ve monitored their performance – avg. load time and uptime.

 When you compare their performance with their hard costs, here’s what you get:

-Their speed is good, but not that good.
+Their uptime is good, but not that good.

 Their support is good, but not that good.

-HostRocket’s performance is simply too average compared with the high cost and additional setup fee.
+HostRocket’s performance is too average compared with the high cost and additional setup fee.

 Have you used HostRocket?
-Let us know about your experiences (good or bad), we’d love to share it with our visitors.
-You can leave your HostRocket review below:
+Let us know about your experience (good or bad), we’d love to share honest and transparent reviews with our visitors.
+Just leave your HostRocket review below!